coderefinery/2021-05-10-workshop/coordination-note.md

 :::info
 Please write your name to the role or lesson that you are interested and/or you can take.
 It is **not** first come, first assigned basis.
 We will coordinate by good conversation and negotiation :slightly_smiling_face:
+Also, please note that this HackMD is for drafting and when it is agreed, it is pushed to the workshop repo.
+**This push needs to be approved by CR staff.**
 :::

 ## Instructors